SHD Student Prize

 • Quality of writing (including grammar and spelling, as well as style)

-The awardee will receive a prize of $500.00 (US) and will be invited to present a version of the paper at the annual meeting of the Society for the History of Discoveries.
-Information about participation in the conference will be provided to the awardee upon notification of the award, including details concerning costs and travel funding.
+The awardee in the graduate student category will receive a prize of $500.00 (US) and the awardee in the undergraduate category will receive a prize of $250.00 (US).
+Both awardees will be invited to present a version of the paper at the annual meeting of the Society for the History of Discoveries.
+Information about participation in the conference will be provided to the awardees upon notification of the award, including details concerning costs and travel funding.
 Acceptance of the prize is not contingent upon your ability to attend the conference.
-Additionally, the awardee will be invited to submit the winning paper to the society’s peer reviewed journal, Terrae Incognitae, for which it will undergo the usual review process prior to formal acceptance for publication, of which there is no guarantee.
+Additionally, the awardees will be invited to submit the winning papers to the society’s peer reviewed journal, Terrae Incognitae, for which they will undergo the usual review process prior to formal acceptance for publication, of which there is no guarantee.

 Click on the image for complete information